1992 Daytona 500: The finish

 On Lap 144 Rick Wilson was planning to pit the Stavola Brothers Ford, but Kerry Teague did not realize it and ran into him.
 This brought out the third yellow flag in the race.
 On Lap 166 Ernie Irvan's crippled car spun to bring out the fourth caution flag.
 Leaders Allison, Shepherd, and Michael Waltrip made their final stops.
 Waltrip fell back after the restart with an engine that was quitting.
 This left the two Ford Thunderbirds of Allison and Shepherd to race for the win, finishing in this order.
 This win made the Allisons the second father-son duo to win the Daytona 500, joining Lee and Richard Petty.
 Alan Kulwicki finished a quiet fourth which kicked off an unlikely championship run.

-Results

-The winning car Davey Allison used was auctioned off at Barrett-Jackson car auction complete with the winning driver's trophy and driving uniform.